Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

 \subsection{General Theory of the Quantum Stirling Cycle}

-The Stirling cycle is characterized by four stages: two isothermal processes and two isoparametric processes (where the tuning parameter $\lambda$ is held constant).
-Unlike the well-known Otto cycle, the net heat and work contributions in each segment are not directly evident from the trajectory of the cycle alone.
-Instead, they must be determined by analyzing the entropy differences at each stage point throughout the complete cycle.
+The quasi-static quantum Stirling cycle consists of four distinct strokes: two isothermal and two isoparametric processes.
+Throughout the entire cycle, the working medium is assumed to remain in thermal equilibrium with its respective thermal baths.
+Unlike the widely studied Otto cycle, where heat and work contributions are easily deduced from the process trajectories, the thermodynamic quantities in the Stirling cycle must be carefully evaluated by analyzing the entropy differences between the state points.

-The isoparametric stages are analogous to the isochoric processes in a classical ideal-gas Stirling cycle, where volume is fixed.
-In quantum and condensed matter systems, the fixed parameter $\lambda$ may represent various external controls such as magnetic field, electric field, exchange interactions, or mechanical stress, among others.
-During the isothermal processes, the system remains in thermal equilibrium with the hot and cold reservoirs at temperatures $T_H$ and $T_L$ ($T_H > T_L$), while the tuning parameter varies between $\lambda_L$ and $\lambda_H$ $(\lambda_H > \lambda_L)$.
+During the isoparametric strokes, the external tuning parameter $\lambda$ is held constant.
+These processes are the quantum analogue of the isochoric (constant-volume) strokes in a classical ideal-gas Stirling engine.
+In the context of quantum and condensed matter systems, this parameter typically represents an external control such as a magnetic or electric field, an exchange interaction, mechanical stress, among others.
+Conversely, during the isothermal strokes, $\lambda$ is quasi-statically varied between a low value $\lambda_L$ and a high value $\lambda_H$ ($\lambda_H > \lambda_L$) while the system maintains constant thermal contact with either a hot or cold reservoir at temperatures $T_H$ and $T_L$ ($T_H > T_L$), respectively.

 During the isoparametric stages, the system undergoes temperature exchange at fixed parameter value.
 Consequently, no work is performed since the tuning parameter remains constant.
 The cycle representation in Fig.~\ref{fig_stirling} will be analyzed stage-by-stage.
 It should be noted that any other intrinsic parameters of the system remain fixed throughout the cycle $\text{A}\rightarrow \text{B} \rightarrow \text{C} \rightarrow \text{D} \rightarrow \text{A}$; only the temperature $T$ and tuning parameter $\lambda$ are varied.